lotusnoir/ansible-system_resolv/README.md

 See [variables](/defaults/main.yml) for more details.

-With default variables, this role assume it doesnt change anything on the system.
+With default variables, this role dont change anything on the system.
 You need to set the config variables like in the exemple in order to start configuration.

 ## Examples